BP---/escape-room/.github/instructions/appinstruct.instructions.md

 -/create
 -/user

 A user should be able to register with github, using better-auth, and be logged in.
 A logged in user can go to the /create route, where there is a form to create escape rooms.
+The app has an AI integration, which uses the Gemini API, and allows the user to prompt the LLM, and it uses structured output to make the escape-room.
+The user can also choose one of several provided themes, that will apply to the created escape-room.

 Database structure:
 A user table, with data from github.